Indian cricket team in England in 2026

-The Indian cricket team is scheduled to tour England in July 2026 to play the England cricket team.
-The tour will consist of three One Day International (ODI) and five Twenty20 International (T20I) matches.
+The Indian cricket team toured England and Wales in July 2026 to play the England cricket team.
+The tour consisted of three One Day International (ODI) and five Twenty20 International (T20I) matches.
 In July 2025, the England and Wales Cricket Board (ECB) confirmed the fixtures for the tour, as a part of the 2026 home international season.

+England won the T20I series by 4–0, thus becoming the number 1 ranked team in T20Is.
+This was also the first time in history that India lost four consecutive matches in a T20I series.
+In the ODI series, England defeated India by 2–1.